brendavvng/AccountingLedger/README.md

 <h1 align="center">Brenda's Accounting Ledger App</h1>

 This is a simple accounting ledger application built in Java.
 It allows users to add, view, and manage financial transactions via a text-based menu.
+Users can track deposits and payments, generate reports (month-to-date, year-to-date, etc.), and search by vendor.
+All transactions are saved to and loaded from a file.

 ### Home Screen